Kandkide/cmake_moduler_project_sample/README.md

 * sample_components

 ## under the applications directory
-use for making executables (i.e. applications)
+use for making executables.

 there are two subdirectories:
 * cmakelists_templates
 * sample_application

 # command lines
+A components project has a two-tier directory structure.
+Therefore, in this case the command must be executed in a higher directory.

 ## common
 cmake -S . -B build
 cmake --build build

 ## install
 cmake --install build
-(exe file is installed in case of applications) (headers, libraries, and config.cmake files in case of components)
+(exe file is installed in case of applications)
+(headers, libraries, and config.cmake files in case of components)

 ## uninstall (applicable only to applications)
 cmake --build build --target uninstall

-## build partially
+## build partially (applicable only to components)
-cmake --build build --target feature1_lib
+cmake --build build --target component1